cabinjs/axe/README.md

 ### Hooks

 You can add synchronous "pre" hooks and/or asynchronous/synchronous "post" hooks with Axe.
 Both pre and post hooks accept four arguments (`level`, `err`, `message`, and `meta`).
 Pre hooks are required to be synchronous.
+Pre hooks also run before any metadata is picked, omitted, remapped, etc.

 Both pre and post hooks execute serially – and while pre hooks are blocking, post-hooks will run in the background after logger methods are invoked (you can have a post hook that's a Promise or async function).